Iraq PM urged to quit as key ally deserts him over unrest - AFP

 Anger over shortages

-Calm appeared to have returned to the streets of Basra on Friday evening with a curfew holding for the first time as soldiers and police manned checkpoints and patrolled the city.

-Basra had been rocked by protests since Tuesday, with demonstrators setting ablaze government buildings, the Iranian consulate and the offices of pro-Tehran militias and political parties.
+Basra has been rocked by protests since Tuesday, with demonstrators setting ablaze government buildings, the Iranian consulate and the offices of pro-Tehran militias and political parties.

 The anger flared after the hospitalisation of 30,000 people who had drunk polluted water, in an oil-rich region where residents have for weeks complained of water and electricity shortages, corruption among officials and unemployment.